Juan Luis Cipriani Thorne: Service in Lima

 In April 2008 he banned the practice of receiving Communion in the hand, requiring instead that the faithful receive on the tongue.
 He said that "the relaxed attitude of many priests" was to blame for a decline in reverence for the Eucharist among the faithful.

 On 19 July 2011, he was named a member of the Pontifical Commission for Latin America by Pope Benedict XVI.

+From 2007 to 2016, he fought with the Pontifical Catholic University of Peru, which resisted his attempts to assert control over its financial and academic affairs.
+Though he was supported by the Vatican under Pope Benedict for several years, the dispute was eventually resolved by the intervention of Pope Francis with an accord that sidelined Cipriani.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.
 He was mentioned at the time as a possible candidate for election to the papacy, though not among the most likely.

 In a televised discussion about abortion on the program Diálogos de fe, he explained, "Statistics tell us that girls get abortions, but it is not because these girls were violated, but because, often, the woman puts herself on provoking display."
-The Archdiocese responded to widespread criticism of that statement by explaining that Castillo was characterizing the immodest presentation of women on television.
+The Archdiocese responded to widespread criticism of that statement by explaining that Cipriani was characterizing the immodest presentation of women on television.

 Pope Francis accepted his resignation as Archbishop of Lima on 25 January 2019.
 Though nominated four times, he was never elected to head the Peruvian Bishops' Conference.
-He was also Grand Chancellor of the Pontificial Catholic University of Peru.
+He was also Grand Chancellor of the Pontifical Catholic University of Peru.

+Misconduct

+Neglect of Sodalitium Christiane Vitae sex abuse reports

+Cipriani was criticized for neglecting reports of sexual abuse which had been made against members of the Catholic church's Peru-based Sodalitium Christianae Vitae society.
+During Cirpiani's time as Archbishop of Lima, the first allegations against Sodalitium aired publicly in a series of articles in 2000 in the magazine Gente by former Sodalitium member José Enrique Escardó, with the first formal accusations later being presented to the church in 2011.
+However, he was slow to action.
+The sex abuse case against the Sodalitium would not even move forward until journalists Pedro Salinas and Paola Ugaz exposed the practices of Sodalitium in their 2015 book “Half Monks, Half Soldiers.”
+Speaking to the Associated Press on 25 January 2025, Escardó stated that “Cardinal Cipriani was the Opus Dei cardinal that Sodalitium needed.”